I'm Coming Out: Other samples and covers

 The distinctive sound of "I'm Coming Out" and its resulting popularity has led to Ross's single often being sampled, most notably by Stevie J, who sampled the song for rapper The Notorious B.I.G.'s 1997 song "Mo Money Mo Problems" with Mase, Sean "Diddy" Combs and Kelly Price.
 Ross and Combs performed "I'm Coming Out / Mo Money Mo Problems" in 2019 as a mashup at Ross's 75th birthday party at the Hollywood Palladium.

 In 1997, German comedian Hella von Sinnen sampled "I'm Coming Out" for her single "Mein Coming Out", using the term "coming out" in the context of coming out of the closet, or revealing one's homosexuality.
-In 2014, singer Ariana Grande sampled the song for her song "Break Your Heart Right Back" (featuring Childish Gambino), from her second studio album My Everything (2014).
+In April 2014, Keyshia Cole and Australian rapper Iggy Azalea released a cover version of "I'm Coming Out", for The Other Woman movie soundtrack.
+In August 2014, singer Ariana Grande sampled the song for her song "Break Your Heart Right Back" (featuring Childish Gambino), from her second studio album My Everything (2014).
+Recording artist, Samantha Jade covered the song for her 2018 album, Best of My Love.